masolimano/maneage/README-hacking.md

 conditional to define the `all` target based on the group permissions being consistent between the initial configuration and the current run.

-If there is a problem `all` will not depend on anything and will just print a warning to inform you of the problem.
-When the group conditions are fine, `all` will depend on `paper.pdf` (which is defined in `reproduce/src/make/paper.mk` and will be imported into this top Makefile later).

 Having defined the top target, our next step is to include all the other necessary Makefiles.
-But order matters in the importing of workhorse-Makefiles and each must also have a TeX macro file with the same base name (without a suffix).
+However, order matters in the importing of workhorse-Makefiles and each must also have a TeX macro file with the same base name (without a suffix).
 Therefore, the next step in the top-level Makefile is to define a `makesrc` variable to keep the base names (without